 Program B—This program is good preparation for teaching high school mathematics.
 To earn teaching licensure, students also must complete the College of Education’s Teacher Education Program.

 Program C—This program is designed for students who want to specialize in a math-related area such as actuarial science, biomathematics, biostatistics, business, chemistry, computer science, economics, finance, physics, risk management, or statistics.
 Program C students take a set of core courses.
 Then they choose one of the program’s core mathematics subtracks or design their remaining study program according to their own academic or career goals and interests, subject to department approval.

 Mathematics students in all programs take courses in calculus, differential equations, algebra, analysis, topology, and more advanced courses in these areas, or differential geometry, discrete mathematics, number theory, partial differential equations, and numerical analysis.
 Some tracks require additional core courses.
-The number of elective courses is determined by track, too.
+The number of elective courses is also determined by track.
 Students who decide to design their own study plan have considerable freedom, subject to approval by the department’s undergraduate committee.